ichigo92/flask_python_authentication/README.md

-# example REST API with authenticationA Flask app using air quality API that needs authentication!
+# example REST API with authentication
+A Flask app using air quality API that needs authentication!